ibm-cloud-docs/cloud-databases/reference-key-protect.md

 If you use Key Protect, you can also designate a key to encrypt the Cloud Object Storage disk that holds your deployment's backups.

-- BYOK for backups is only available in US regions `us-south`, `us-east`, and `eu-de`.
+BYOK for backups is only available in the following regions: `us-south`, `us-east`, and `eu-de`.

-- Only keys in the `us-south` are durable to region failures.
-To ensure your backups are available even if a region failure occurs, you must use a key from `us-south` regardless of your deployment location.
+Only keys in the `us-south` region are durable to region failures.
+To ensure your backups are available even if a region failure occurs, you must use a key from `us-south`, regardless of your deployment location.
 {: .note}

 ### Granting the delegation authorization